10 Best Programming Language to Learn in 2026

 Cons

-Usage/ Applications: JavaScript usage include web/mobile app development, game development, and desktop app development.
+Usage/ Applications: JavaScript usage includes web/mobile app development, game development, and desktop app development.

-Salary: An average wage for Javascript developer in the United States is around $110,981 per year
+Salary: An average wage for a JavaScript developer in the United States is around $110,981 per year

 Learning Difficulty: Easy